Edkamb/ConfLiftingaaS/readme.md

 The output of experiments is generated to the folder ```DTProject/data_three_tank/output```.

 ## Additional resources
-More information about the TwinManager (formerly DT Manager) and SMOLang is available in:
+More information about the TwinManager (originally DT Manager) and SMOLang is available in:

 1. D. Lehner, S. Gil, P. H. Mikkelsen, P. G. Larsen and M. Wimmer, "An Architectural Extension for Digital Twin Platforms to Leverage